 As a publisher we take all reasonable steps to ensure the quality of the published papers.
 Editors' decisions to accept or reject a paper for publication are based only on the paper's importance, originality and clarity, and the study's relevance to the remit of the journal.
 For this reason all papers are peer reviewed.
 All authors may appeal against Editorial decisions by response to the referees with authors' arguments and explanations.
 Editors accept resubmissions only when serious problems in paper are solved and paper is revised according to Referees' suggestions.
 In case of misconduct, conflicts of interest and plagiarism we follow the procedures stated in the COPE flowchart on complaints.
 Editorial Board members and Reviewers do not take any part in any financial decisions.

-Editor-in-Chief of the journal is responsible for deciding which of the articles submitted to the journal should be published.
-If Editor-in-Chief submits his own article, it is being double-blind peer-reviewed, and decision whether paper should be published is made by one of the Editorial Board members.
-The editor may be guided by the editorial policies of the journal and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
+The Editors of the journals are responsible for deciding which of the articles submitted to the journal should be published.
+If Editors submit their own article, it is being double-blind peer-reviewed, and decision whether paper should be published is made by one of the Editorial Board members.
+The Editors may be guided by the editorial policies of the journal and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement, and plagiarism.
 The editor may confer with the members of the Editorial Board or reviewers in making this decision.

-Editor-in-Chief, members of the Editorial Board, and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the authors of the paper, reviewers, potential reviewers, and the publisher.
+All members of the Editorial Board, and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the authors of the paper, reviewers, potential reviewers, and the publisher, for appropriate reasons.

 Disclosure and conflicts of interest

-Unpublished materials disclosed in a submitted paper will not be used in the own research of the Editor-in-Chief or the members of the Editorial Board without the express written consent of the author.
+Unpublished materials disclosed in a submitted paper will not be used in the own research of the members of the Editorial Board without the express written consent of the author.

 DUTIES OF REVIEWERS